 The University of California, Riverside, is conducting an exceptional Career Review of the scholarly record of Professor The purpose of the review is to ascertain the level within the professoriate that Professor's record warrants.
-A critical part of this process is the analysis and evaluation of Professor's research and scholarship by leading professional colleagues in the field.
+A critical part of this process is the analysis and evaluation of Professor''s research and scholarship by leading professional colleagues in the field.
 The evaluation is crucial to our ability to maintain the high scholarly standards of the University of California.
 We in the Department of would be most grateful if you would assist us in this important assessment.
 In making your judgment, it is important to understand that the University of California has a structured matrix of "steps" which define normative movement through the ranks of Assistant, Associate, and Full Professor.
 This matrix is summarized on the attached table.
-Professor is currently at step of the rank of Professor 's Career Review will result in one of the following outcomes: [Here the Chair should list item (i) and the appropriate subset of options ii-vii on the next page.]
-For purposes of benchmarking, the University of California has adopted the following language to characterize the achievement necessary for the major advancements within the rank/step system: Promotion to Associate Professor : The candidate must demonstrate superior intellectual attainment in research and excellence in teaching.
-Promotion to Full Professor : The candidate must demonstrate excellence beyond that which was achieved for promotion to Associate Professor and significant impact within the scholarly community.
+Professor is currently at step of the rank of Professor's Career Review will result in one of the following outcomes: tte view will result in one of the foliowing outcomes.
+[Here the Chair should list item (i) and the appropriate subset of options ii-vii on the next page.]
+For purposes of benchmarking, the University of California has adopted the following language to characterize the achievement necessary for the major advancements within the rank/step system: System.
+Promotion to Associate Professor : The candidate must demonstrate superior intellectual attainment in research and excellence in teaching. attainment in research and excenence in teaching.
+Promotion to Full Professor: The candidate must demonstrate excellence beyond that which was achieved for promotion to Associate Professor and significant impact within the scholarly community. the scholarly community.